cjungmann/schemafw/userguide/AddingButtons.md

 - **Adding Buttons**: how to include buttons
 - **Button Types**:  add, delete, call, jump, and open
 - **Skipping Buttons**: how to conditionally omit buttons
+- [Keystroke-matched Buttons](KeyStrokeButtons.md) is an advanced button topic on another page.

 ## Button Locations